 If your doctor has diagnosed that suspicious little lump under your skin as Basal Cell Carcinoma, you may be facing a simple surgical procedure to get rid of that pesky bump that will scab and bleed, but just won't go away.

 First of all, congratulations for getting it looked at by a doctor.
 Most of us know that a sore that doesn't heal or a bump that doesn't go away, should have a professional medical examination.

-I knew it, but like many, put it off thinking it would eventually go away.
+I knew it, but like many others do, I put it off thinking it would eventually go away.

 I Tried All Kinds of Remedies

 Like me, you may have tried antibiotic ointment, aloe vera, vitamin e oil, tea tree oil, and all of the usual home remedies, but if you see no improvement it's time to seek a doctor's opinion.

 Most of us wait longer than we should.
 I did, even when It was scabbing, bleeding, seeming to heal, and then going through the cycle again.